dashpay/docs/docs/user/masternodes/server-config.rst

 We will now install a firewall (and some other packages we will use later)::

-  apt install ufw python virtualenv git unzip pv
+  apt install ufw python3 virtualenv git unzip pv

 (press **Y** and **Enter** to confirm)